imranhsayed/pwa-concepts/README.md

   Notifications are shown from the service worker not the web app.
 The service worker goes on its own thread, independent of the app.
 So this is what allows it to display notifications, even when the app is not action.
   This means when we send notification, the serviceWorker does not have to be active, but just registered.
 So as soon as the serviceWorker gets registered we can send the notification.

+> * So only once the service worker is registered, call our custom function handlePushNotification() We can pass also options to the sendNotification.
+> * In handlePushNotification(), Check is notifications are support , request permission and call sendNotification() to send notification

 ```ruby
 if ( 'serviceWorker' in navigator ) {